Kamla Persad-Bissessar: 2nd term as Prime Minister

 Having been the leader of her party for fifteen years, she led her party into the 2025 Trinidad and Tobago general election with the Coalition of Interests.
 She declared a landslide victory and became the prime minister-elect on 28 April 2025 with the UNC winning an estimated 26 of the 41 seats in the House of Representatives.
 Persad-Bissessar campaigned on increasing public sector salaries, protecting pensions and reopening the state oil company Petrotrin.
 She was sworn in as prime minister on 1 May.
-Her 2nd term has been marked by an increase of tensions between Trinidad and Tobago and Neighbouring Venezuela. on the 27th of October she accused Caricom of siding with Venezuela against the United States in the 2025 United States naval deployment in the Caribbean. on 28 October the President of Venezuela; Nicholas Maduro Declared her as persona non grata, she responded by stating “Why would they think I would want to go to Venezuela?”
+Her 2nd term has been marked by an increase of tensions between Trinidad and Tobago and neighbouring Venezuela.
+On 27 October she accused Caricom of siding with Venezuela against the United States in the 2025 United States naval deployment in the Caribbean.
+On 28 October the President of Venezuela Nicolás Maduro declared her as persona non grata, she responded by stating "Why would they think I would want to go to Venezuela?"

+Persad-Bissessar supported the American and Israeli strikes on Iran in February–March 2026 which resulted in the assassination of Iran's Supreme Leader Ali Khamenei.

+Prime Minister Persad-Bissessar gave her official written statement for African Emancipation Day 2026 (marking the 188th anniversary of the abolition of slavery).
+She described the transatlantic slave trade as "one of history's greatest crimes against humanity" and praised the unbreakable spirit and determination of enslaved Africans.
+She also highlighted how descendants of enslaved Africans have enriched every sector of Trinidad and Tobago's society—including music, literature, education, science, public service, and sport.
+She noted that freedom is not merely inherited but must be protected and strengthened by every generation through building a nation founded on justice, equality, and opportunity.

 Awards and honours

-Kamla receives the Pravasi Bharatiya Samman from Pratibha Patil, the President of India.
+Kamla (left) receives the Pravasi Bharatiya Samman from Pratibha Patil, the President of India.